-This essay explores Sprite’s advertising journey through its most iconic soundtracks, analyzing how jingles, hip‑hop beats, and celebrity collaborations shaped Sprite’s identity as the drink of choice for creative, youthful audiences.
+This essay explores Sprite's advertising journey through its most iconic soundtracks, analyzing how jingles, hip-hop beats, and celebrity collaborations shaped the brand's cultural resonance.

 📜 Early Campaigns (1970s–1980s)